fastoch/React-Tech-with-Tim/TUTO.md

 Inside the src folder, let's make a new folder called `components`.
 This is where we'll put all the components we're going to write.
-Every file in this components folder will be a component.

 ## MovieCard